 Overall Fit and Comfort

-Saucony is always on the cutting edge, but they have been around for a long time because their technology works.
-You’ll want to make sure that you stay up-to-date on new versions of shoes to see if they have changed anything.
+Saucony has always on the cutting edge.
+They have been around for a long time because their innovations and technology work.
+Make sure that you stay up-to-date on new versions of shoes to see if they have changed anything.

 New Balance, on the other hand, is probably most famous for its Fresh Foam.
 They are also known for having wider shoes than other brands, which is great for runners with wide feet or bunions as good shoes can be hard to find.

-I personally have found New Balance shoes to be nice and softer, and even though I don’t have wide feet, I love that my feet aren’t as crammed into the shoe.
+I personally have found New Balance shoes to be plusher.
+And even though I don’t have wide feet, I love that my feet aren’t as crammed into the shoe.

-In order to figure out what kind of fit you like, you’ll want to go and try on a couple pairs of both and see what feels more comfortable to you.
+In order to figure out what kind of fit you like, you need to go and try on a couple pairs of each and see what feels more comfortable to you.

-You can expect to spend about the same amount of money on a pair of Saucony running shoes or on a pair of New Balance running shoes.
+You can expect to spend about the same amount of money on a pair of Saucony or New Balance running shoes.
 If you compare the price for all running shoe brands, New Balance and Saucony are right beside each other at the mid-range price point.

-The average price for Saucony is $120 while it is $125 for New Balance.
+The average price for Saucony is $120; New Balance averages about $125.
 That means that cost is likely not going to be as much of a consideration for choosing between these two brands.

-Personally, of these two brands, the one that is best for me is New Balance because it’s nice and soft, super cushioned and comfortable, and doesn’t have a tight fit.
+Personally, of these two brands, the one that is best for me is New Balance.
+The shoes are nice and soft, super-cushioned and comfortable, and feature a roomy fit.
 Plus, I love all the designs and colors they use.

 You might prefer Saucony for track or cross-country spikes as compared to New Balance.
 And you might be able to get more miles out of a Saucony shoes as compared to a New Balance shoe, potentially making them cheaper by mile.